OCR of Handwritten Numbers

 - enhanced security and information preservation.

-We plan to integrate our technology into the mobile app so the user could upload a certain type of the manually filled financial document and receive it in the electronic format with all of the numbers digitized by our technology.
+We plan to integrate our technology into the mobile app so the user could upload a certain type of manually filled financial document and receive it in the electronic format with all of the numbers digitized by our technology.
 The user will be able to set “confidence rates” to achieve 100% accuracy – if the software does not recognize the handwritten number with the desired level of certainty, the user will be notified for manual review.
 We also plan to extend our technology to perform complex recognition of handwritten text.